 This is a great question to ask for a couple of reasons.

-- If they put in someone’s name, you can do something special for that person (referrals are your best friend)
+- If they mention someone’s name, you can do something special for that person or client (referrals are your best friend)

-I like this question just to get an idea of where they are at right now and to gauge how much work is required.
+We like this question because it helps get an idea of where they are at right now, what state their existing website is in, and to gauge how much work is required from your agency.
 It’s also an upsell opportunity if they want help with their content.
-We have a multi-choice answer with the following:

 - Yes, take it from my existing website